alphagov/smart-answers/doc/smart-answer-flow-development/creating-a-new-smart-answer.md

 Although the question page template needs to exist, it doesn't actually need to contain anything!

-Assuming you're still running `rails server`, visit [http://localhost:3000/example-smart-answer][example-smart-answer] and you should see an empty page containing a list of "Previous answers".
+Assuming you're still running `rails server`, visit [http://localhost:3000/example-smart-answer][example-smart-answer] and you should see an empty page containing a list of "Your answers".

 Open the new outcome page template in your editor and copy/paste the following content: